 By holding the precious metal as a diversification tool when the economy negatively affects currencies, investors can incur gains from the metal’s increased value.

-The second reason why gold makes a good hedge is that it can act as a defense against inflation.
+Additionally, gold can also act as a defense against inflation.
+This is the second reason why gold makes a good hedge — its resilience in the face of inflationary environments.
 When the cost of living begins to rise, the stock market tends to plunge.
 In those cases, investors with assets that are negatively affected by a volatile market need something to balance that out — that’s where gold comes in.

 Over the past 50 years, investors have seen gold make huge gains when the stock market is crumbling.
 As Investopedia points out, “This is because, when fiat currency loses its purchasing power to inflation, gold tends to be priced in those currency units and thus tends to arise along with everything else.”